AusDTO/dta-website/_posts/2018-04-10-buckle-up-browser-changes-ahead.md

   <img src="{{ site.url }}{{ site.baseurl }}{{ page.hero-image }}" alt="A browser indicating an insecure web connection."><br />
 </figure>

-With the release of a new [Google Chrome](https://security.googleblog.com/2018/02/a-secure-web-is-here-to-stay.html) update in July 2018, all websites that don’t use an HTTPS connection will have the words “not secure” next to the web address.
+With the release of a new [Google Chrome](https://security.googleblog.com/2018/02/a-secure-web-is-here-to-stay.html) update in July 2018, all websites that don’t use an HTTPS connection will have the words 'not secure' next to the web address.
 Other major browsers are expected to follow.

 Recently we took a look at how our teams were managing security certificates.
 At the DTA we use a common platform — [cloud.gov.au](https://cloud.gov.au) — to support over [150 applications](https://cloud.gov.au/insights/) being built, tested or run by government agencies.
 All of them support secure HTTPS connections and actively redirect HTTP requests to the secure equivalent.